College of Engineering

 The BME undergraduate degree emphasizes engineering design in preparation for employment in biomedical industries and for graduate study.
-Novel aspects of the undergraduate program include design projects throughout the curriculum supervised by a faculty mentor and a committee of affiliated faculty, clinicians and biomedical industry professionals; industry cooperatives/internships; continuous advising; flexibility in engineering specialization areas; in program evaluation and improvement; and an option to complete an M.S. degree in just one year after the B.S. degree.
+Novel aspects of the undergraduate program include design projects throughout the curriculum supervised by a faculty mentor and a committee of affiliated faculty, clinicians and biomedical industry professionals; industry cooperatives/internships; continuous advising; flexibility in engineering specialization areas; participation in program evaluation and improvement; aboard opportunities; and an option to complete an M.S. degree in just one year after the B.S. degree.
 The BME curriculum will also enable a student to prepare for medical school in four years.

 Biomedical engineering combines engineering expertise with medical needs for the enhancement of health care.
 It is a branch of engineering in which knowledge and skills are developed and applied to define and solve problems in biology and medicine.
 Students choose the biomedical engineering field to be of service to people; for the excitement of working with living systems; and to apply advanced technology to the complex problems of medical care.
 The biomedical engineer is a health care professional, a group which includes physicians, nurses, and technicians.
 Biomedical engineers may be called upon to design instruments and devices, to bring together knowledge from many sources to develop new procedures, or to carry out research to acquire knowledge needed to solve new problems.
-Some of the well-established specialty areas within the field of biomedical engineering are bioinstrumentation, biomechanics, biomolecular engineering, radiological engineering, tissue engineering, biomaterials, systems physiology, and rehabilitation engineering.
-BME students choose a course of study that emphasizes one of the following technical areas:
+Some of the well-established specialty areas within the field of biomedical engineering are bioinstrumentation, biomechanics, biomolecular engineering, radiological engineering, cellular engineering, tissue engineering, biomaterials, systems physiology, and rehabilitation engineering.
+BME students choose a course of study that emphasizes one of the following five technical areas:

 These specialty areas frequently depend on each other.
 Often the biomedical engineer who works in an applied field will use knowledge gathered by biomedical engineers working in more basic areas.
 For example, the design of an artificial hip is greatly aided by a biomechanical study of the hip.
 The forces which are applied to the hip can be considered in the design and material selection for the prosthesis.
 Similarly, the design of systems to electrically stimulate paralyzed muscle to move in a controlled way uses knowledge of the behavior of the human musculoskeletal system.
 The selection of appropriate materials used in these devices falls within the realm of the biomaterials engineer.
 These are examples of the interactions among the specialty areas of biomedical engineering.

+The 128-credit, four-year BME core curriculum is shown below.
 Designing and close advising are significant aspects of the new undergraduate program.
 Students take an advising/design project course every semester during the sophomore through senior years.
 A faculty member advises small teams of students, serving as their advisor/consultant/mentor, to guide them through real-world design projects solicited from clients throughout the university and from industry.
 Potential clients for the design projects are BME researchers, clinicians, and biomedical industry representatives.
 The clients serve as resources for students in their project, conduct discussions, and expose the students to various aspects of the BME field.
 This novel approach gives the students an exceptionally balanced education by incorporating clinical and biomedical industry issues.
 Students can choose to have optional coop experiences with local or national medical device manufacturers, hospitals, or laboratories.

 Students transferring from other UW–Madison undergraduate programs or from outside of UW–Madison may need to make up course deficiencies.
-Consult Bonnie Schmidt, the Transfer Admissions Coordinator, about transfer credits.
+Consult Bonnie Schmidt, the transfer admissions coordinator, about transfer credits.

-Students successfully completing the B.S. degree in BME, with an overall GPA of 3.0 or a GPA of 3.25 for the last 60 credits of the B.S. program are eligible to apply for the 24-credit M.S. degree.
+Students successfully completing the B.S. degree in BME, with an overall GPA of 3.0 or a GPA of 3.25 for the last 60 credits of the B.S. program are eligible to apply for the one-year M.S. degree.

 Freshman Year, First Semester, 15 credits